 - Actively managing lands to encourage and sustain ecological health and diversity

-- Engaging people – like you – in activities that sustain natural resources such as wildlife habitat and water
+- Engaging our community in programming that sustains natural resources such as wildlife habitat and water

-On BYLT Preserves, the Stewardship Team strives to create sustainable, resilient landscapes which provide wildlife habitat and sequester carbon, holds annual BioBlitzes with local schools to get kids outside to explore and observe nature and protects and enhances pollinator populations by planting native pollinator gardens.
+On BYLT Preserves, our Stewardship staff strives to create sustainable, resilient landscapes which are managed for forest health and wildlife habitat, protect our rivers and streams, sequester carbon, and protect and enhance pollinator populations by planting native pollinator gardens.

 With each conservation easement, BYLT and the landowner take on the responsibility and obligation to protect the conservation values of the property.
 Protection is ensured by ongoing stewardship of the land.

 Communication, stewardship education and support are essential components of a successful conservation easement program.
 On working lands (agricultural and timber lands) it may mean input on the development of a management plan.
 BYLT may be able to provide and/or identify expertise and other resources for such efforts.

 At a minimum, BYLT annually contacts the landowner and/or property agent and monitors each property to ensure compliance with the terms of the conservation easement.
 All of this is documented, compiled as part of the record for each easement and provided to land owners.

 Significant time and resources are required to fulfill the legal obligations of an easement.
 For this reason, BYLT establishes endowments to cover the costs associated with our monitoring and reporting responsibilities.
 The establishment of a stewardship endowment is an essential component in the conservation easement development process thereby ensuring that resources necessary to protect the conservation values persist just as the Land Trust’s responsibilities persist.
 Because BYLT is a non-profit, 501(c)3 organization, contributions to these endowments are tax deductible.